-Chocolate cake that is devilishly good.
+Chocolate crazy cake that is devilishly good without eggs or butter.
 This cake is rich, moist, delicious and super simple to put together.
-All you need is a bowl, a whisk and a little bit of time.
+All you need is a bowl, a whisk, some pantry staples and a little bit of time.

-This is my go to chocolate cake!
+This is my go to chocolate cake recipe!
 I use it as the base almost every time I need chocolate cake.

 It is so easy to make.
 You can do it with a mixing bowl and whisk, no fancy equipment or ingredients required!
 It is sure to win you over as well!

-It is just a classic cake with dark chocolate flavor covered in a fudgy frosting.
+It is just a classic cake with rich chocolate flavor covered in a fudgy frosting.
 What’s not to love about that?

-It was such a hit, I couldn’t help but to make it again.
 It is a rich, moist cake that begs for you to get every last crumb.
+The texture is soft and inviting too.

 When using the fudge frosting, the middle layer of frosting almost melts into the layers of cake in such a luscious way.
 Mmmm!